-The bill modifies s.
-1003.455, F.S., to provide scheduling flexibility to school districts by removing the requirement that the 20 minutes of daily recess be unstructured and consecutive.
+The bill retains the required 100 minutes of recess, but modifies s.
+1003.455, F.S. to provide scheduling flexibility to school districts by allowing districts to schedule the 100 minutes of required recess, over the course of a week instead of requiring districts to provide 20 consecutive minutes daily.